Team-StarGarden/express-phpify/README.md

 ## TODO

 1. Force .php extension to every routes.
+(DONE)
 2. stacktraces everywhere, just like PHP does.
 3. create user response to easteregg (just a POC code was implemented)